allen-cell-animated/nbvv/CONTRIBUTING.md

 To release a new version of nbvv on PyPI:

-Update _version.py (set release version, remove 'dev') git add the _version.py file and git commit
+Update nbvv/_version.py (set release version, remove 'dev') And update js/package.json to have the same version number.

+git add the updated files and git commit
 `python setup.py sdist upload`
 `python setup.py bdist_wheel upload`
 `git tag -a X.X.X -m 'comment'`